trance1st/JSONP1.1-DEMO/Readme.md

     There are various implementations of both JSON Pointer or JSON Path in different languages -> here you can find a list http://jsonpatch.com/

+ * Process JSON objects/arrays using the JAVA 8 streams operations.
+ * Processing of Big JSON Data

+    If you read a very big json object you will have some memory issues.
+To addres this problem the JSON-P 1.1 introduces the class JsonParser.
+This class uses the streaming model to read an JSON object and works at token level.

 ##### Exploring the API

 There are 3 main classes in JSON-P 1.1 :  **Json**, **JsonArray**, **JsonObject**, **JsonPointer**